-- The recommended contribution for the year Plan ended September 30, 2002 was \$24.3 million, or 11.21% of compensation.
-Contributions for the year ended September 30, 2002 totaled \$12.1 million. - The recommended contribution for the current Plan year (October 1, 2002 through September 30, 2003) is \$32.2 million, or 13.98% of compensation. - There was an actuarial loss from investments this year of over \$56 million.
-This investment loss, combined with the lower than expected contributions in the prior year, were the primary reasons for the increase in the recommended contribution level from last year to this year.
-We suggest that the level of contributions to the Fund be increased to the recommended contribution level, consistent with the Ordinance. - If the current year's actuarial value of assets were 10% lower, the recommended contribution of \$32.2 million (13.98% of payroll) would have increased by \$4.5 million to a recommended contribution of \$36.7 million (15.96% of payroll).
-Conversely, if the actuarial value were 10% higher, the recommended contribution of \$32.2 million would have decreased by \$4.6 million to a recommended contribution of \$27.6 million (12.01% of payroll).
+- > On an actuarial basis, there was a loss from investments this year of over \$32 million.
+This investment loss, combined with the lower than expected contributions in the prior year, offset the decrease in recommended contribution level due to the change in assumption. - ➤ If the current year's actuarial value of assets had been 10% lower, the recommended contribution of \$30.9 million (13.53% of payroll) would have increased by \$4.6 million to a recommended contribution of \$35.5 million (15.54% of payroll).
+Conversely, if the actuarial value had been 10% higher, the recommended contribution of \$30.9 million would have decreased by \$4.6 million to a recommended contribution of \$26.3 million (11.52% of payroll).
 Because the actuarial value of assets involves a smoothing method, a 10% change in market value would not be fully reflected immediately in the actuarial value of assets.
 Rather, that effect would be spread over a period of years.
-We have shown the full impact immediately so as to indicate the sensitivity of costs to market fluctuations.

-• This was the second year in which active participants could elect to participate in the DROP.
-As of October 1, 2002, 280 active members are participating in the DROP, compared to 193 active participants in the first year.
-The retirement pattern of active participants may change due to the existence of the DROP.
-Once a pattern emerges, we recommend changing the actuarial assumptions to reflect the retirement pattern.
+We have shown the full impact immediately so as to indicate the sensitivity of costs to market fluctuations. - > Ordinance 64833 indicates that the unfunded actuarial accrued liability is to be fully amortized over 20 years from December 29, 1999, or 16.25 years from this valuation date.
+If, instead, the unfunded actuarial accrued liability were amortized over a period of 30 years from the valuation date, the recommended contribution for the year beginning October 1, 2003 would total \$27,530,880, or 12.05% of payroll. - This was the third year in which active participants could elect to participate in the DROP.
+As of October 1, 2003, 324 active members are participating in the DROP, compared to 280 active participants in the second year.
+It was anticipated that the retirement pattern of active participants may change due to the existence of the DROP.
+The experience over the past three years indicates that a change in the retirement assumption may be appropriate, and that such change would likely result in an increased recommended contribution.